Highlights of HHA

 3 -6 July 2025

-Discover the last days of infamous bushranger 'Captain Moonlite' on an exclusive HHA Study Tour.
+The last days of infamous bushranger 'Captain Moonlite' were the focus of this HHA Study Tour.

 Andrew George Scott, self-styled Captain Moonlite, and James Nesbitt met in prison and reunited on the outside in 1879.
 With four others, they “stuck up” Wantabadgery Station, between Wagga Wagga and Gundagai, but in the shootout Nesbitt was mortally wounded.